 The focus of Council is now on consolidating and improving the performance of the organisation.

-Council has taken and continues to take a number of actions to address its serious financial situation and ensure its ongoing financial sustainability.
+Council has taken a number of decisive actions since uncovering its financial situation in late 2020.

 - 17 May 2021 – Independent Pricing and Regulatory Tribunal (IPART) approved a 15 percent Special Variation (SV) rates increase for the Central Coast for three years.